mousepawgames/puppeteerxml/README.md

 Dependencies
 -------------
+- PawLIB: Available from [Github][6].
+- CPGF: Included with PawLIB.
-PuppeteerXML uses Xerces, which is included in this repository.
+- Xerces-C++: For convenience, the source for this library is included in this repository.

 Building
 --------------